Research into practice

 The project was also interested in the economic costs of mental illness for workplaces.
 Finally, as we know that work is an important part of people's lives and identities, the researchers considered how workplaces help to build resilience and recovery.

 Want to know more?
-Read the key findings and recommendations and the evidence supporting workplace mental health strategies in this snappy 3-page summary of Work and depression/anxiety conditions: A systematic review of reviews.
+Read the key findings and recommendations and the evidence supporting workplace mental health strategies in this document, Work and depression/anxiety conditions: A systematic review of reviews.

 More than 80,000 people in Australia are emergency workers.
 These individuals are regularly exposed to difficult situations.
 Because of the unique nature of their work, it is currently understood that 1 in 10 emergency workers will develop post-traumatic stress disorder (PTSD).